If you don’t think your organization is creative enough to implement design thinking, think again.

-The goal of design thinking isn’t perfection, but to get the best answer possible.
-The best answer likely won’t be the first answer; thus, there needs to be a constant loop of getting feedback and testing new assumptions.
+The goal of design thinking isn’t perfection, but the best answer possible.
+And the best answer likely won’t be the first answer.
+Thus, a constant feedback loop is essential.
+Here are some tips for implementing a feedback loop:

 - Test and iterate as much as possible.
 Find new ways and angles to test your assumptions, you might come across something you would’ve never thought of otherwise.

 - Have feedback sessions often.
-When you embrace feedback, not only does it create a safe space to innovate but also by talking about it, it prevents the same mistakes made again.
+When you embrace feedback, not only does it create a safe space to innovate but it also prevents the same mistakes from happening again.

-Design thinking can help leaders like you to identify and solve meaningful problems for your organization.
-Like anything new, the process is like a muscle that you need to build and use.
-With a design thinking mindset, you can spend time effectively on solving the right problems and building things that will impact your organization’s success – and you can start now.
+Design thinking can help you and your team identify and solve meaningful problems for your organization.
+The process is like a muscle that you need to build and use.
+With a design thinking mindset, you can spend time effectively solving the right problems and building processes that will impact your organization’s success.